 Each year, I try to put together an Advent calendar for the boys in an effort to celebrate the season and to do something fun and memorable together as a family.
 Instead of receiving gifts or candy, though, we do special activities together.
 But this year, I got behind and missed the December 1st start date for an Advent calendar.
 Because life happens… right?
 So this year, I decided to stray from the traditional 25 day Advent calendar and try something similar, yet different.
 This year, we’re incorporating our Advent activities into a 12 Days of Christmas countdown instead.

 Now, I know the 12 Days of Christmas song would have you believe that more and more gifts are given with each passing day, but that’s not how the 12 Days of Christmas have been celebrated throughout history.
-Traditionally, the 12 Days of Christmas was celebrated on the twelve days preceding Christmas, and each day, one gift was given to someone special.
+Traditionally, the 12 Days of Christmas was celebrated from the Winter Solstice to New Year’s Day, and each day, one gift was given to someone special.
 Some people also celebrate the 12 (sometimes 13) Days of Solstice.
 You can learn more about that ancient tradition in this post.